History of India (1947–present): Under Bharatiya Janata Party

 In May 2000, India's population exceeded 1 billion.
 President of the United States Bill Clinton made a groundbreaking visit to India to improve ties between the two nations.
 In January, massive earthquakes hit Gujarat state, killing at least 30,000.

 Prime Minister Vajpayee met with Pakistan's President Pervez Musharraf in the first summit between Pakistan and India in more than two years in the middle of 2001.
 But the meeting failed without a breakthrough or even a joint statement because of differences over Kashmir region.

 Three new states — Chhattisgarh, Jharkhand and Uttarakhand (originally Uttaranchal) — were formed in November 2000.

 The National Democratic Alliance government's credibility was adversely affected by a number of political scandals (such as allegations that the Defence Minister George Fernandes took bribes) as well as reports of intelligence failures that led to the Kargil incursions going undetected, and the apparent failure of his talks with the Pakistani President.
 Following the September 11 attacks, the United States lifted sanctions which it had imposed against India and Pakistan in 1998.
-The move was seen as a reward for their support for the War on Terror.
+The move was seen as a reward for their support for the war on terror.
 The tensions of an imminent war between India and Pakistan again rose by the heavy Indian firing on Pakistani military posts along the Line of Control and the subsequent deadly 2001 Indian Parliament attack on 13 December 2001 and the 2001–02 India–Pakistan standoff.

 On 27 February 2002, 59 Hindu pilgrims returning from Ayodhya were killed in a train fire in Godhra, Gujarat.
 This sparked off the 2002 Gujarat riots, leading to the deaths of 790 Muslims and 254 Hindus and with 223 people reported missing.

+Image of skyline of Ahmedabad filled wih smoke as many buildings and shops are set on fire by the mob during the 2002 Gujarat violence.

 Section of Golden Quadrilateral highway.
 The project was launched in 2001 by NDA government led by Prime Minister Atal Bihari Vajpayee.

 Throughout 2003, India's speedy economic progress, political stability, and a rejuvenated peace initiative with Pakistan increased the government's popularity.
 India and Pakistan agreed to resume direct air links and to allow overflights, and a groundbreaking meeting was held between the Indian government and moderate Kashmir separatists.
 The Golden Quadrilateral project aimed to link India's corners with a network of modern highways.